A Cisco router exposed to management access — even only via SSH on a

 NetsTuts_R1(config-std-nacl)#exit

-standard ACL filtering by source IP only.
+The ADMIN-BYPASS ACL is a standard ACL filtering by source IP only.

 IPs permitted by this ACL can reach the login prompt even during